-If your home is part of a condominium owners' association (COA) or homeowners' association (HOA) in New York and you fall behind in assessments:
+If your home is part of an HOA in New York (a homeowners' association) or a COA (condominium owners' association) and you fall behind in assessments:

 If the COA or HOA initiates a foreclosure, you might have a defense to the action.
 Or you might be able to negotiate a way to get caught up on the overdue amounts and save your home.

-State law and the COA or HOA's governing documents will usually set out the type of charges that may be included in the lien.
+State law and the HOA or COA's governing documents will usually set out the type of charges that may be included in the lien.

 Under New York law, a COA lien may include unpaid common charges plus interest and is effective from and after the date that a verified notice of lien is recorded in the county records.
 (N.Y.
 Real Prop.
-Law § 339-z, aa).
+Law § 339-z, aa (2025).)
+Other fees and fines can generally be included if the Declaration or bylaws permit them.

 An HOA, generally, is allowed to include charges like the following in its lien: